-- 1. Marks are awarded on a scale of one to ten up to one decimal place accurately. - 2.
+- 1. Marks are awarded on a scale of 1 to 10 up to one decimal place accurately. - 2.
 To pass a course or other examination component, the student must receive a final mark of 5.5 or higher.
-If only whole marks are given, the student passes the course if his/her final mark is 6.0 or higher. - 3.
-Notwithstanding the rules in 5.2.2. the participant must at least receive a final mark of 6.0 for the internship, thesis and poster presentation to pass those examination components
+If only whole marks are given, the student passes the course if the final mark is 6.0 or higher. - 3.
+Notwithstanding the rules in 5.2.2 the participant must at least receive a final mark of 6.0 for the internship, thesis and poster presentation to pass those examination components. - 4.
+Ratings are expressed as Good, Pass, or Fail. - 5.
+If ratings are used, the final assessment for the relevant examination component is a pass if the student receives at least a Pass rating.